100315115/maths/README.md

 # maths
-math code written in C++ and enhanced with openMP
+math code written in C++ and enhanced (in terms of performance) with openMP